-The main components of the cargo compartment system are located in the forward part of the right wheel well; those of the flight station system are under the flight station floor on the right side of the aircraft.
+The main components of the cargo compartment system are located in the forward part of the right wheel well: those of the flight station system are under the flight station floor on the right side of the aircraft.

 The two systems may be used individually or simultaneously.
 Each can supply approximately 70 ppm of conditioned air through its distribution ducts at sea level.
-This air is used to maintain the desired temperature, provide cabin pressure, and furnish ventilation to the cabin.
-When they are operated simultaneously, the two systems can maintain 75'F inside the cabin with the outside temperature anywhere in the range from -65'F to +100 F.
+This air is used to maintain the desired temperature, provide cabin pressure. and furnish ventilation to the cabin.
+When they are operated simultaneously. the two systems can maintain 75 degrees F inside the cabin with the outside temperature anywhere in the range from-65 degrees F to 100 degrees F.

 The air conditioning units are powered by bleed air.
-In typical operation, air is ducted from the bleed air manifold to a flow control and shutoff valve which regulates the flow of air.
+In typical operation. air is ducted from the bleed air manifold to a flow control and shutoff valve which regulates the How of air.
 On its way to the cabin, the air passes through a cooling turbine, a temperature control valve, or both.
-The hot bleed air entering the cooling turbine is first reduced in temperature by the flow of ram air through a heat exchanger.
+The hot bleed airentering the cooling turbine is first reduced in temperature by the flow of ram air through a heat exchanger.
 Additional cooling of the bleed air is accomplished by expansion of the air through the cooling turbine.
-Since cooling causes moisture in the air to condense, the air is then ducted into a water separator where about 70% of the free moisture is removed.
+Since cooling causes moisture in the air to condense, the air is then ducted into a valuer separator where about 70 percent of the free moisture is removed.
+When the air leaves the water separator, it is mixed with warm air flowing through the temperature control valve to furnish air to the cabin at the temperature required.
+The operation of the temperature control valve is controlled by impulses from a control box as directed by signals from a thermostat and other temperature sensors.